pearlprince95/OTP_BASED_AUTHENTICATION_USING_IIOT/README.md

 # Check status of your service
-sudo systemctl status OTP_BASED_DOOR_UNLOCKING_SYSTEM.service
+sudo systemctl status OTP_BASED_DOOR_UNLOCKING_SYSTEM.service If the service gets started you wil be returned with a green ACTIVE line.

 # GMail feature
 Get your encoded username and password in base 64